 While These Laws Vary State By State, They Mostly Exclude These Prescription Limitations for Patients with Long-Term Illnesses, in Palliative or Hospice Care

-For patients post surgery, injury and curable illnesses, or acute pain, the new limits are often seven days.
+The new limits are often seven days for patients post-surgery, injury and curable illnesses, or acute pain.
 However, some states like Florida, Kentucky, and Minnesota are even stricter.
 They demand specific documentation if more than three days of opioid prescription is necessary for a particular patient.
 Furthermore, some states like Florida now requires doctors and pharmacists to take courses on opioid prescription.
-They also have an available drug database they need to consult before prescribing opioids, to make sure the patient has not acquired an additional medicine elsewhere.
+They also have an available drug database they need to consult before prescribing opioids to ensure the patient has not acquired an additional medicine elsewhere.

 With Every New Law, There are Benefits and Harm Caused to Many, That Do Not Deserve

 With the Waismann Method® Detox, we often treat pain patients.
-The good news is that the majority of these patients, once entirely off opioids, feel less pain than they did in high dosages of painkillers.
+The good news is that most of these patients, once entirely off opioids, feel less pain than they did in high dosages of painkillers.
 Although this is a piece of great news, it is not absolute.
-Each individual should receive the best and safest treatment, that provides them with the best quality of life.
+Each individual should receive the best and safest treatment that provides them with the best quality of life.

 Oxycodone Replacement Drugs

 Earlier this year, the FDA rejected a drug called Moxduo, a combination of morphine and oxycodone.
-Also, as of October 6, 2014, the DEA reclassified Hydrocodone products from schedule III to a more restricting schedule II classification.
+As of October 6, 2014, the DEA reclassified Hydrocodone products from schedule III to a more restricting schedule II classification.

 This story isn’t uncommon.
 A Waismann Method ® Rapid Detox patient was on the national news with a similar story.
 The patient laughs with his wife, explaining what to tell doctors to get prescription medications successfully.